gallettilance/CS506-Spring2021/00-git/exercises/exercise1.md

 <kbd> git branch </kbd>

-Do not forget to switch to the new branch you just created.
+Do not forget to switch to the new branch you just created. (`git checkout <any_branch_name>` is used to switch between all branches).

 <kbd> git checkout <branch_name> </kbd>